malish-stha/dream-shop/README.md

 # Dream Shops

 Welcome to the Dream Shops project!
-This application is designed to [provide a brief description of what the application does].
+This application is a simple implementation of spring boot e-commerce project for my learning and understanding of the framework Spring Boot.

 ## Getting Started